lisa-lin/lisa-lin.github.io/about.md

 permalink: /about/
 ---

-Hi I'm Lisa Lin, a self-taught web developer moving to Plano, TX.
+Hi I'm Lisa Lin, and I program websites for fun.
 Currently, I am working on the [The Odin Project](http://theodinproject.com), which I find to be an invaluable free web development learning resource.
 If you want to see more of my work you can check out my [Projects](http://lisa-lin.github.io/projects/) page, or for more code see my [Github](https://github.com/lisa-lin).

 ### More Information